javl/newProject/README.md

 5. Script that defriends terrorists (sad sad project) by using machine learning trained on terrorist pictures.
   * [Check this startup!](http://www.faception.com/) It's real!

-6. Getting an x-amount of webcams with known, unpatchable backdoors so anyone can watch them and putting them in specific places with artworks in front of them.
+6. Mega Panopticon
-  * I'd like to get 10+ of those cameras that you can move around and place them so that they can see each other.
-Knowing their position, you can add a clickable area on top of the other cameras in the image, allowing you to jump to the other views.
-You could also add other object in the space that can be interacted with (turn power on/off).
+  * Getting 10+ ptz ip cameras (possibly ones with known backdoors?) and placing them so that they can see each other.
+By checking their orientation you should be able to make it so that clicking on a camera in the image makes you jump to that camera's view.
+  * Placing the cameras around a room lets you view whatever is happening from every possible angle and with different zoom levels
+  * Combine with as many ways to gather data as possible
+  	* Run different types of computer vision on the images (posture / face detection, etc.)
+    * Sniffing wifi / bluetooth in the space
+    * Let people agree to the fact that they will be filmed before entering the space by pressing their finger on a fingerprint reader?
+  * Using the camera's orientation you could also interact with other objects in the space, like clicking on some device to turn it on or off

 ####Interesting links:
 * [Border Bumping](http://borderbumping.net/) moves country borders on a map based on what celltower you are connected to in the border area.